It’s the end of the year and most of us are reflecting on how the year went, what worked, what didn’t, and truthfully, what a whirlwind it’s been!

 – I wanna grow my business and raise my prices with confidence

 – I wanna launch a digital product/passive income

 By clicking one of the choices above in your email, they will be assigned a special tag, which will allow you to create deeper targeting, and only send relevant communication to your subscribers.

 If you want to create a deeper connection with your audience, why not send them a video message rather than a long email?
 It’s a lovely way to get creative and add a bit of funk and personality to your brand.

 There are many different ways you could do it and you definitely don’t need any fancy equipment (as long as you’re wearing a Christmas jumper!)

-Simply record on your phone and share a link to the video, which you could host on Loom, Vimeo or Youtube.
-What I like to do is include a mini clip from the video as a GIF in the email to increase the click-through rate.
+Simply record on your phone and share a link to the video, which you could host on BerryCast, Vimeo, Loom or Youtube.
+You can also include a preview of the video as a GIF in the email to increase the click-through rate.
 I use an app called “GIF Maker” on my iPhone to do that.

 I’m sure you share a lot with your audience throughout the year, so don’t let all this amazing content go to waste!
-Put together a list of Top 10 resources/content pieces you created and encourage your audience to go and check it out!
-It’s a great way to drive some traffic to your website and repurpose your content.
+Put together a list of your Top 10 resources or content pieces you created and encourage your audience to go back and check it out!
+It’s a great way to drive some extra traffic to your website and repurpose your content.

 If you have multiple content sources, or you create tons of content this year (you champ, you!) then you could categorise them to help your readers decide what type of content they prefer to consume.

 Speaking of content – why not create one final piece that your audience will find particularly valuable right now.